gixxi/lambdaroyal-memory/doc/usage.md

 Refer to namespace

->
+> lambdaroyal.memory.abstraction.search

-Search abstractions help you to get projections of your data, performing may queries in parallel whose results are combined together and to handle real-world aspects like query timeout with little amount of codes.
+Search abstractions help you to get projections of your data, performing many queries in parallel whose results are combined together and to handle real-world aspects like query timeout with little amount of codes.

 Search abstractions make heavy use of clojure.core/async that bring asynchronous programming using channels to the stake.
 This allows easy and efficent creation of thousands of parallel _activity streams_ without getting trapped by thousands of I/O consuming threads.